 The quirky charm of the southernmost Baltic country of Lithuania is sure to delight visitors of all ages.
 It’s most famous for the long Baltic coastline, with abundant natural flora and fauna and beautiful beaches such as Curonian Spit, a sand dune peninsula inhabited since prehistoric times and UNESCO World Heritage Site.
 Head inland to the capital city of Vilnius, a creative and thriving cosmopolitan city, seamlessly blending its deep history with modern times following the independence from the Soviet Union in 1990.
 In addition, Lithuania is full of natural beauty and tons of sights to explore from natural parks to wetlands and rural villages.

-SAS flies to Lithuania via Oslo, Copenhagen or Stockholm (depending on route) from Boston, Chicago, Los Angeles, Miami, New York, and Washington D.C.
+SAS flies to Lithuania via Oslo, Copenhagen or Stockholm (depending on route) from Boston, Chicago, Los Angeles, Miami, New York, San Francisco or Washington D.C.
 With daily departures from multiple locations, you can easily find a departure to suit your travel plans.
 Book early to save on airfare and when you choose SAS, enjoy a 24-hour right of revocation on your flight tickets and online check-in 22 hours prior to departure.
 Passengers on intercontinental flights can enjoy food and drinks on board.
-In addition, Wi-Fi is available for a small fee.
+In addition, WiFi is available for a small fee.
 We look forward to welcoming you on board!

 If you are travelling with children under 2 years (without own seat) they fly either free of charge or with a 90% discount on the flight portion of the ticket price, depending on the destination.
 Children from 2–11 years get a 25% discount.
 The discounts do not apply to taxes and fees.